codeblocks-org/website-test/content/downloads/binaries/_index.md

 ---
 title: "Binary releases"
-date: 2025-03-31
+date: 2025-08-24
+draft: false
 aliases:
   - 26 # old site url was /downloads/26
-draft: false
 ---

 Please select a setup package depending on your platform:

   * [Windows XP / Vista / 7 / 8.x / 10](#imagesoswindows48pnglogo-microsoft-windows)
   * [Linux 32 and 64-bit](#imagesoslinux48pnglogo-linux-32-and-64-bit)
   * [Mac OS X](#imagesosapple48pnglogo-mac-os-x)

 **NOTE**: For older OS'es use older releases.
-There are releases for many OS version and platforms on the [Sourceforge.net](https://sourceforge.net/projects/codeblocks/files/Binaries) page.
+There are releases for many OS version and platforms on the [Sourceforge.net](https://sourceforge.net/projects/codeblocks/files/Binaries) or [dappcdn.com](https://dappcdn.com/download/devtools/code-blocks) page.

 **NOTE**: There are also more recent nightly builds available in the [forums](https://forums.codeblocks.org/index.php/board,20.0.html) or (for Ubuntu users) in the [Ubuntu PPA repository](https://launchpad.net/~x-psoud/+archive/ubuntu/cbreleases/).
 Please note that we consider nightly builds to be stable, usually.